pietervdvn/MapComplete/Docs/SpecialRenderings.md

 ### Special tag renderings

  In a tagrendering, some special values are substituted by an advanced UI-element.
 This allows advanced features and visualizations to be reused by custom themes or even to query third-party API's.
 General usage is `{func_name()}`, `{func_name(arg, someotherarg)}` or `{func_name(args):cssStyle}`.
-Note that you _do not_fcs need to use quotes around your arguments, the comma is enough to seperate them.
+Note that you _do not_fcs need to use quotes around your arguments, the comma is enough to separate them.
 This also implies you cannot use a comma in your args
 ### all_tags

  Prints all key-value pairs of the object - used for debugging